nds-group/Henna/README.md

 ## Organization of the repository
 There are two folders:
+- _Data_: information on how to access the data
+- _P4_: the P4 code for Tofino and the M/A table entries
-- _Python_: contains the jupyter notebooks for training the machine learning models.
+- _Python_: the jupyter notebooks for training the machine learning models.
-- _P4_: contains the P4 code for Tofino

-## Dataset
+## Use case
 The use case considered in the paper is an IoT device identification task based on the publicly available UNSW-IOT Traces which you can find at https://iotanalytics.unsw.edu.au/iottraces.html.
 Fifteen days of data are used for model training and one day is used for testing.

+## Citation
 If you make use of this code, kindly cite our paper:
 ```
 @inproceedings{henna-2022,